 - Adopt an ordinance and permit system to address safety and operational issues of e-scooters while facilitating their growth.
 The ordinance and permit system will be reviewed, and possibly updated, nine and 12 months after adoption.

-- Implement the Sustainable Commute Incentive Pilot program to test the effectiveness of various incentive strategies on reducing drive-alone automobile trips.
+- Implement the Sustainable Commute Incentive Pilot program to test the effectiveness of various incentive strategies for reducing drive-alone automobile trips.

 - Implement the Smart Moves San José program that encourages residents to increase their walking, biking and public transit trips.
 Outcomes from this program are now being evaluated.

-- Develop the Better Bike Plan 2025 with a focus on strategies to increase bicycle usage.
+- Develop Better Bike Plan 2025 with a focus on strategies to increase bicycle usage.

-- Finalize and implement the Greater Downtown Bicycle Network.
+- Finalize design and implement the Downtown Better BikewaySJ Network.